Togo D. West Jr.

-Togo Dennis West Jr. (June 21, 1942 – March 8, 2018) was an American attorney and public official.
-A Democrat, he was the third person to occupy the post of Secretary of Veterans Affairs during the Bill Clinton administration serving from 1998 until his resignation in 2000.
-He was the second African American to be Secretary of Veterans Affairs.
+Togo Dennis West Jr. (June 21, 1942 – March 8, 2018) was an American attorney and Army officer who served as the third secretary of veterans affairs in the administration of President Bill Clinton from 1998 until his resignation in 2000.
+A member of the Democratic Party, he was the second African American to be Secretary of Veterans Affairs.
+West previously served as the 16th secretary of the army from 1993 to 1998, as General Counsel of the Department of Defense from 1980 to 1981, and as General Counsel of the Navy from 1977 to 1979.

 Early life

 West was born in Winston-Salem, North Carolina, where he became an Eagle Scout with Bronze Palms, and attended Atkins High School (where his parents were teachers), graduating as valedictorian in June 1960.

 He subsequently entered Howard University, obtaining a Bachelor of Science degree in electrical engineering in 1965.
 He received his Juris Doctor degree from the Howard University School of Law in 1968, receiving cum laude honors and graduating first in his class.

 While a freshman at Howard University, he became a brother of Zeta Phi chapter of Alpha Phi Omega service fraternity.
 West was a member of the Kappa Psi chapter of Omega Psi Phi fraternity.